-Prior to Wisconsin, Frazier served as Director of Athletics at Merrimack College in North Andover, Mass. for two years, was the Director of Athletics and Recreation at Clarkson University in Potsdam, N.Y. from 2002-2005 and led the athletics and recreation department at Division III Manhattanville College in Purchase, N.Y. from 1999-2002.
+Prior to Wisconsin, Frazier served as Director of Athletics at Merrimack College in North Andover, Mass., was the Director of Athletics and Recreation at Clarkson University in Potsdam, N.Y. and led the athletics and recreation department at Division III Manhattanville College in Purchase, N.Y.
 His accomplishments in eight years as an athletic director ranged from negotiating television agreements, establishing departmental policies and procedures, revamping logos and branding, overseeing facility enhancements, increasing revenue streams by creating fundraising groups, adding sports programs and cultivating successful sports programs.

 Frazier began his administrative career at the University of Maine as an assistant football coach in 1995, and was soon tabbed as the athletic department's multicultural affairs liaison, where he created programs aimed at fostering diversity.
 He was named assistant to the athletic director in 1996 and became assistant athletic director in 1998.
 In that role, he provided administrative support to Maine's 1999 National Championship men's ice hockey team.